 Foundation Years activities stimulated through the IPE Support Innovation Fund include:

-- Economic Barriers to Healthcare IPE activity 2016 and 2017 (and ongoing): engagement activity for year 3 dentistry, oral health and pharmacy students, and MDiet year 1 dietetics students; aiming to raise IPE students’ awareness of the daily realities for people living in poverty and associated socio-economic constraints on healthcare access, delivery and outcomes.
+- Economic Barriers to Healthcare IPE activity 2016 and 2017: engagement activity for year 3 dentistry, oral health and pharmacy students, and MDiet year 1 dietetics students; aiming to raise IPE students’ awareness of the daily realities for people living in poverty and associated socio-economic constraints on healthcare access, delivery and outcomes.

 - Working Together in Clinical Pathology IPE pilot 2018: engagement activity for year 4 dentistry, year 3 medical laboratory science, and year 2 oral health, students; focusing on healthcare team collaboration in the diagnosis and management of oral pathology.

-The Division’s current flagship IPE activity in the foundation years, is the IPE Smoking Cessation module.
+The Division’s current flagship IPE activity in the foundation years, is the Health Professional Programmes IPE Module.

-Formal evaluation has been undertaken to consolidate and improve the module for future implementation rounds and it is being delivered again in 2018.
+Formal evaluation is undertaken to consolidate and improve the module for each evaluation round.

 In the later and/or final years of health professional students’ learning on the Dunedin campus, IPE activities focus on: